Annamalai University: Controversies

 University officials also stated that Annamalai University Act 1929 was signed and approved by both the then governor general of the British government and the governor general of the central government.
 The Annamalai University Act 2013 was approved by both the governor and the president of the state.
 Therefore, the jurisdiction of the Annamalai University.
 The same applies to the whole of India as it does to the central universities.
 Other state university laws are not like that.
-One approved by the governors of the State.

-And Annamalai University remote drive is something that appeared long before the emergence of Delhi IGNOU University.
+One approved by the governors of the State, & Annamalai University remote drive is something that appeared long before the emergence of Delhi IGNOU University.
 Distance Education as DEC.
 Something that appeared even before the Council appeared and announced the protocols.

+In January 2023 Madras High Court protected and validated all the degrees and courses offered by the Annamalai University under Distance or Executive mode.
+The court in its order said that the operation of the notice was stayed earlier in 2016 and students were admitted legally and those students who have admitted and who have completed courses will not be affected by our order dismissing the writ petitions.
+As regards challenge to the circular restricting the education of students was stayed by the Madras High Court and those students who have completed their course will be entitled to their respective degrees by the Senate of Annamalai University.
+The court clearly stated that the students who have been enrolled in programmes under the protection of Interim orders of this court will stand protected and their degrees will be valid.

 Academics

 Accreditation

 The National Assessment and Accreditation Council accredited Annamalai University with a grade of "A+" in 2022.
 The Faculty of Agriculture of Annamalai University is accredited with ICAR (NAEAB).

 Rankings

-The Annamalai University was ranked 1001+ in the world by the Times Higher Education World University Rankings of 2020 and 351–400 in Asia.
-It was ranked in the 151-200 band overall in India by the National Institutional Ranking Framework (NIRF) for 2020 and in the 151-200 band among universities.
-NIRF also ranked it 12 in its pharmacy ranking in 2020.

 On 6 August 2022 Annamalai University was ranked 15th in India overall among government universities by the magazine India Today.